lyb-tjnu/semi-pii/README.md

 # semi-pii
-src for Semi-Automatic Registration of Terrestrial Laser Scanning Data Using Perspective Intensity Images
+Source code of Semi-Automatic Registration of Terrestrial Laser Scanning Data Using Perspective Intensity Images